jcrd/passless/README.md

   -l LOGIN   Get password of SITE with given login
   -c         Copy password to clipboard
   -s         Show git commit log
+  -p         Do not push commits to git remote
   -v         Show version
 ```